TItanGuy99/fe-assessment/fe-assessment/README.md

 npm run api
 ```

-On the root execute this command to run the 'Front-End' over the 3001 port:
+On the root of the project execute this command to run the 'Front-End' over the 3001 port:
 ```
 npm start
 ```